Nitrokey/nitrokey-documentation/nitropad/firmware-update-1.4.rst

     We highly recommend to NOT DO THIS ON YOUR OWN, as long as you are not exactly know what you are doing!

-    We have a service to do this upgrade on your Nitropad, please write an e-mail to shop@nitrokey.com together with your order identification (``SOxxxxxxx``).
+    We have a service to do this upgrade on your NitroPad, please write an e-mail to "shop at nitrokey.com" together with your sales order number (SOxxxxxx).

-The following procedure describes roughly how to flash your Nitropad using an external flasher - it is intentionally on a high level as we do not recommend doing this process on your own.
+The following procedure describes roughly how to flash your NitroPad using an external flasher - it is intentionally on a high level as we do not recommend doing this process on your own.
 But for the sake of completeness we document this here for the curios.